 Let’s look at some Facebook Ads examples you can use.

-The good thing about video ads is your video doesn’t need to be recorded by a great camera.
+The good thing about video advisements are your videos don’t need to be recorded by a great camera.
 It all can be filmed on your phone and it can be anything you want your clients to see, feel, and think.
 It’s all about perspective.
 Show them that your approachable and easy to talk with the way you interact with your employees.
 In fact, we’ve found that selfie-style video footage shot from the phone feels more authentic and tends to be more effective on Facebook ads.

 The name seems self-explanatory but it’s by far simple.
 A single image can take on a different meaning depending on who sees it.
 It can be as creative and impactful as you can make it to be.

-A carousel ad is an ad that uses multiple pictures or videos to present their product or service.
+A carousel ad is an advertising option that uses multiple pictures or videos to present their product or service.
 In addition to multiple images to show one post, you have the option of creating a proforma image.

 Start Advertising with Facebook Ads